© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Trefarclawdd colliery remains immediately north of Pottery Cottages is a scheduled monument protected by Historic England under reference 1016680.
 View the official record →

-Trefarclawdd colliery remains is a scheduled ancient monument comprising the surviving structures of a colliery site located immediately north of Pottery Cottages in Shropshire.
+Trefarclawdd colliery remains is an ancient monument located immediately north of Pottery Cottages in Shropshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016680.

 Trefarclawdd colliery remains immediately north of Pottery Cottages is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016680.